jina-ai/jina/docs/chapters/flow/index.md

            .add(name='p3'))
 ```

-This will run `p2` in a Docker container equipped with image `jinaai/hub.executors.encoders.bidaf:latest`.
-More information on using container Pod can be found in [our documentation](https://docs.jina.ai).
+This will run `p2` in a Docker container equipped with the image `jinaai/hub.executors.encoders.bidaf:latest`.
+More information on using containerized Pod can be found in [our documentation](https://docs.jina.ai).

 #### Add a Remote Pod into the Flow

 To run a Pod remotely, simply specify the `host` and `port_expose` arguments.
-For example,
+For example:

 ```python
 f = (Flow().add(name='p1')